aibasel/downward/docs/planner-usage.md

 # Usage

+Fast Downward is a domain-independent classical planning system that consists of two main components:

+-   `translate` translates a PDDL input task into a SAS+ tasks.
+-   `search` perfoms a search on a SAS+ task to find a plan.

 To run Fast Downward, use the `fast-downward.py` driver script.
+We will here give a short introduction into the basic usage of the three main components.

-At minimum, you need to specify the PDDL input files and search options consisting of a [search algorithm](search/SearchAlgorithm.md) with one or more [evaluator specifications](search/Evaluator.md).
-The driver script has many options to do things like running portfolios, running only the translation component of the planner, using a non-standard build, running a plan validator and various other things.
+However, the driver script has many additional options to do things like running portfolios, using a non-standard build and various other things.
 To see the complete list of options, run

     ./fast-downward.py --help